On Almost Regular Mappings: Variational principles of Ekeland type

 Hence ${T_{L}} = (T_{-L})^*$ and $\ball^{T_L}_X(x,r) = \ball_X(x,r)\cap (x + \con L)$ for each $x \in X$ and $r > 0$.
 Clearly, $T_{L}$ satisfies $(\mathcal{A}_1)$ and $(\mathcal{A}_3)$.
 If $\con L$ is convex, then $T_{L}$ also satisfies $(\mathcal{A}_2)$.
 If $L$ is closed (thus so is $\con L$), then the function $T_L$ is lower semi-continuous and satisfies $(\mathcal{A}_4)$. \end{example}

 \begin{example} \rm Let $X$ be a non-empty set.
 Assume that $\zeta: X \times X \to [0,\infty)$ is such that for each $u$, $x$, $z \in X$ we have

 The above two conditions, called small self-distances and the triangle inequality, appear in the definition of a partial metric, e.g., see \cite[Definition 2.1]{HK2020}.
 If $\zeta$ satisfies the latter inequality in \eqref{eqZeta} then so does $\zeta^*$.
+In particular, both $\zeta$ and $\zeta^*$ satisfy $(\mathcal{A}_2)$.
+Assumption $(\mathcal{A}_4)$ holds for $\zeta$ provided that $X$ is \emph{$0$-complete} \cite[Definition 2.2]{HK2020}.

 Put $\eta(x,u) := \zeta(x,u) - \zeta(x,x)$, $u$, $x \in X$.
 Let $r > 0$ and $u$, $x$, $z \in X$ be arbitrary.
 Then $\ball^{\eta}_X(x,r) = \{u \in X: \zeta (x,u) < \zeta (x,x) + r \}$; and

 Hence the non-negative function $\eta$ satisfies $(\mathcal{A}_2)$; and, of course, also $(\mathcal{A}_1)$.
 Given a sequence $(u_k)_{k \in \mathbb{N}}$ in $X$, we have $\lim_{k \to \infty} \eta (u,u_k) = 0$ if and only if $\lim_{k \to \infty} \zeta(u, u_k) = \zeta (u,u)$.